viniseneda/viniseneda/README.md

 [minishell](https://github.com/viniseneda/minishell): an simple implementation of a linux shell

+[Labs challenge](https://github.com/viniseneda/labs_challenge_2022): a simple API REST built in C with the mongoose library

 ### Other projects

 Currently very interested in learning funcional programming.
 Trying to make a version of [MAL](https://github.com/kanaka/mal), the Clojure inspired Lisp interpreter.